DussanFreire/mario-map-dussan/README.md

 ## Algorithms:
 * **Algorithm used to mark all the distances:**
+  * Steps used:
-    * All the pipelines positions are selected and saved in the queue from the bfs algorithm
+    * All the pipelines positions were selected and saved in the queue from the bfs algorithm
     * An empty list was declared to save all the states or successors
-    * The loop begins
+    * The loop begun
-        * The agent creates 4 possible successors(each successor comes from the chosen actions) from each pipeline position in the list
+        * One position from the queue was taken, and the agent created 4 possible successors for that position(each successor comes from the chosen actions)
-        * The possible successors that doesn't complete the following conditions are remove from the list 🚫:
+        * The possible successors that weren't able to complete the following conditions were removed from the list of possible successors 🚫:
             * The position must be inside the board
             * The position must be a free space
             * The successor can't be the parent from the current state
             * A free space that has already been marked can't be a successor
-        * The distance is marked, on the successors, in the following way:
+        * The distance was marked, on the successors, in the following way:
             * if the state is the root, then the successor distance marked in the free space is 1
             * if the state is also a free space, then the successor distance is the state distance + 1
-        * The current state is added to the "states list"
+        * The current state was added to the "states list"
-        * All the successors are added to the queue
+        * All the successors were added to the queue
-    * The length from the states list was returned
+    * At the end, of the process, the length from the states list was returned
 * **Algorithm used to mark and select the best path from Mario's Position ✅:**
+  * Steps used:
-    * First we need to find the initial step from Mario's position
+    * The process begun finding the initial step from Mario's position
-        * The agent creates 4 possible successors(each successor comes from the chosen actions) from Mario's position
+        * The agent created 4 possible successors(each successor comes from the chosen actions) from Mario's position
-        * If one of the posible positions is a pipeline, the position is marked, and the process ends
+        * If one of the posible positions was a pipeline, the position was marked, and the process ended
-        * If the is not a pipeline around Mario, then the initial state will be one of the possible options which follows the next conditions:
+        * If there wasn't a pipeline around Mario, then the initial state would be one of the possible options which follows the next conditions:
             * Must be a free space
             * Its distance must be higher than 0
             * It's distance must ve the lower from the posible successors
             * If there is only free spaces with a distance 0 marked, then we can't select the initial state because Mario is trapped
     * The position of the initial step will be the current position from the first cicle of the next step
-    * It's time to choose the next step, this process will be repeated until we find a pipeline.
-        * The next free space, which has a distance equals to the current position distance - 1, will be  the next step and the current position for the next step.
+    * if the pipeline wasn't around Mario, then a similar process was used and repeated until the pipeline was found